Embry–Riddle Aeronautical University, Prescott: Academic buildings

 The Observatory is the recourse for Space Physics students, as well as the very active and diverse astronomy community that resides in Prescott, Arizona.

-The Glen A. Doherty Center for Security and Intelligence Studies houses the College of Business, Security & Intelligence, including the state-of-the-art "Hacker Lab" and Global Security Operations Center (GSOC) situation room.
+The Glen A. Doherty Center for Security and Intelligence Studies houses the College of Business, Security & Intelligence, including the Cyber Lab and Global Security Operations Center situation room.

-The Davis Learning Center Auditorium has a large auditorium that can be used for various events, as well as many smaller classrooms outlining the structure.
+The Davis Learning Center has a large auditorium that can be used for various events, as well as many smaller classrooms outlining the structure.

 Residences

 There are five housing communities on campus: